skip to main content

 Applicants must reside in the state of Texas and hold an active, unencumbered RN license to be eligible to apply.
 Students who relocate out of state during the course of their enrollment may be unable to continue due to the regulations which many state boards of nursing impose regarding use of preceptors.

-Upon completion of course requirements, graduates of the MSN-Family Nurse Practitioner program are eligible to sit for the American Nurses Credentialing Center's Family Nurse Practitioner and American Academy of Nurse Practitioners Certification Exams to be licensed as an advanced practice registered nurse (APRN).
+Upon completion of course requirements, graduates are eligible to sit for the American Nurses Credentialing Center's Family Nurse Practitioner and American Academy of Nurse Practitioners Certification Exams to be licensed as an advanced practice registered nurse (APRN).

 Semester